-Getting a website online can be a complex process, and much of the work, functionality, and final design hinge on the type of web hosting you choose, and the technology (servers) used by the provider.
+Getting a website online can be a complex process, and much of the work, functionality, and final design hinge on the type of web hosting you choose and the technology (web servers) used by the provider.

 Technically, you don’t need a hosting provider to host a website.
 Any computer can act as a web server.
-But, setting up a server is complicated, and there’s a lot to account for.
-That’s why most businesses work with web hosting providers, who use dedicated machines capable of offering the best performance and highest security.
+But setting up a server is complicated, and there’s a lot to account for.

 Each of those can have a significant impact on business.
 For example: